james-stevens/handshake-bridge/README.md

 - Ensure you have the full `bind` package installed, including `named`, `rndc`, `rndc-confgen`, `dnssec-keygen` & `dnssec-signzone`

-**NOTE:** Until XFR is working in `hsd`, the transfer of handshake data uses `hsd-rpc dumpzone <file>` which equires shared file space.
+**NOTE:** Until XFR is working in `hsd`, the transfer of handshake data uses `hsd-rpc dumpzone <file>` which requires shared file space.
 This can be done in containers, but is little more painful than just running on the same host.
 So for the time being running `hsd` and this on the same host is probably the easiest option.